AT&T (NYSE:T) Trading 0.2% Higher

-A number of analysts have recently issued reports on the stock.
-Wolfe Research raised shares of AT&T from a “peer perform” rating to an “outperform” rating and set a $21.00 price objective for the company in a report on Tuesday, March 5th.
-JPMorgan Chase & Co. raised shares of AT&T from a “neutral” rating to an “overweight” rating and lifted their price objective for the stock from $18.00 to $21.00 in a report on Thursday, February 1st.
-Barclays lifted their price objective on shares of AT&T from $17.00 to $20.00 and gave the stock an “equal weight” rating in a report on Wednesday, January 31st.
-Oppenheimer raised shares of AT&T from a “market perform” rating to an “outperform” rating and set a $21.00 price objective for the company in a report on Friday, January 19th.
-Finally, TheStreet raised shares of AT&T from a “c” rating to a “b-” rating in a report on Wednesday, January 24th.
-Six analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-According to MarketBeat, the stock has an average rating of “Moderate Buy” and a consensus target price of $21.61.
+Several equities research analysts have weighed in on T shares.
+JPMorgan Chase & Co. raised AT&T from a “neutral” rating to an “overweight” rating and boosted their price objective for the stock from $18.00 to $21.00 in a research note on Thursday, February 1st.
+Oppenheimer upgraded AT&T from a “market perform” rating to an “outperform” rating and set a $21.00 target price for the company in a research report on Friday, January 19th.
+Citigroup boosted their price target on AT&T from $19.00 to $20.00 and gave the company a “buy” rating in a report on Thursday, February 1st.
+Wells Fargo & Company boosted their price target on AT&T from $17.00 to $20.00 and gave the company an “overweight” rating in a report on Wednesday, December 13th.
+Finally, TheStreet upgraded AT&T from a “c” rating to a “b-” rating in a report on Wednesday, January 24th.
+Six analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, AT&T presently has a consensus rating of “Moderate Buy” and a consensus price target of $21.61.

-AT&T (NYSE:T – Get Free Report) last issued its quarterly earnings data on Wednesday, January 24th.
-The technology company reported $0.54 EPS for the quarter, missing the consensus estimate of $0.55 by ($0.01).
-The firm had revenue of $32 billion for the quarter, compared to the consensus estimate of $31.44 billion.
+AT&T (NYSE:T – Get Free Report) last issued its earnings results on Wednesday, January 24th.
+The technology company reported $0.54 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.55 by ($0.01).
+The company had revenue of $32 billion during the quarter, compared to analysts’ expectations of $31.44 billion.
 AT&T had a net margin of 11.76% and a return on equity of 15.39%.
-The business’s revenue was up 2.2% on a year-over-year basis.
-During the same period last year, the company posted $0.61 earnings per share.
-As a group, equities research analysts expect that AT&T Inc. will post 2.24 earnings per share for the current fiscal year.
+The firm’s quarterly revenue was up 2.2% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $0.61 earnings per share.
+Sell-side analysts predict that AT&T Inc. will post 2.21 EPS for the current year.

 Hedge Funds Weigh In On AT&T